 1016 (after 18th October)

 Harold’s father, Canute negotiated a treaty with King Edmund whereby they agreed to share the rule of the country.
 Canute ruled Northumbria, Mercia and East Anglia while Edmund ruled Wessex.
 It was agreed that on the death of either party the other would rule all of England.

 1016 (30th November)

 Edmund Ironside died and Canute seized the throne of England.
 Harold became heir to the throne.

 1017 (2nd July)

 Even though Harold’s mother was still alive, Canute married Aethelred’s widow, Emma

 .
 This was a political move to secure the support of Normandy, Emma’s sons by Aethelred, and the people of England over whom Emma had been queen for 15 years.
-It was agreed that the succession would be with the children of Emma and Cnut.
+It was agreed that the succession would be with the children of Emma and Canute.

 A son, Harthacnut

-was born to Cnut and Emma.
+was born to Canute and Emma.
 The birth of Harthacnut meant that Harold was no longer heir to the throne.

 Harold’s father, Canute inherited the throne of Denmark when his brother died.